SELECT A TOPIC:

-Note however that while the Basic model is a Class I laser (no precautions required), the passthrough slot makes the Pro model a Class IV laser, which does require additional precautions like glasses and warning signs.
+Note however that while the Basic model is a Class 1 laser (no precautions required), the passthrough slot makes the Pro model a Class 4 laser, which does require additional precautions like glasses (included) and warning signs.

 What are the power requirements of a Glowforge?